ANNUAL GENERAL MEETING – JUNE 23, 2021, MICROSOFT TEAMS

 RED ROSE CAMPAIGN – December 6

+WCS staff and the RE/MAX Real Estate Reps Group delivered over 130 roses on December 6th to honour those who have lost their lives as a result of Domestic Violence.
 The Rose Campaign is a national advocacy campaign to end violence against women and girls.
 Each year YWCA Canada’s Rose Campaign to end violence against women and girls highlights what we can all do to make their lives safer.
 The Rose Campaign is named for the rose button that commemorated the murder of 14 young women at Montréal’s l’École Polytechnique on December 6, 1989, and called on Canadians to first mourn, and then work for change.
-View the 2016 List of 135 Participating Organizations.

 Actions you can take every day:

 • Be kind and respectful in your daily life.